lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/Architecture.md

 ``RenderNode`` is also a tree structure that holds UI informations like ``RenderNode/size``, ``RenderNode/children-85mp2``, and ``RenderNode/positions-34087``.

-To render the UI, UIComponent will ask the `RenderNode` for a flat list of ``Renderable`` that should be displayed in the visible frame.
+To render the UI, UIComponent will ask the `RenderNode` for a flat list of ``RenderNodeChild`` that should be displayed in the visible frame.

+##### RenderNodeChild

+``RenderNodeChild`` is an intermediate tree structure that represents all of the render nodes that should be rendered onscreen.
+The framework will then use this information to generate a list of ``Renderable``s

 ##### Renderable